byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![Hanging Gardens](./vivariumGeorgeTownGallery/vivariumWindowHanging/vivariumGTDoubleWindowViewWeb.JPG)

 ***Healing environments*** allow one to draw emotional support from their settings through the Symbiotic Energy, the living energy of the space.
 One then feels free to move around and interact unselfconsciously, to combine ones life with the life of the living systems and elements within the built space.
-Achieved by bringing in a number of high quality visual and intuitive interactions among the bio-logical systems and elements of a space and its users.
+Achieved by bringing in a number of high quality visual and intuitive interactions among the bio-logical ecosystems and elements of a built space and its users.

 ![Open Space](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumGTLivingroomRelaxWeb.JPG)